Bone Grafting in Long Island City, NY

 Ridge Grafting

 If teeth have been missing for a long time, the tooth-bearing area of the jawbone is usually very thin.
 Placing implants, a fixed bridge, or even dentures over this kind of bone can be problematic.
-By expanding the existing bone and/or layering new bone over it, we can increase the width and allow tooth replacement that otherwise wouldn’t be possible.
+By expanding the existing bone and/or layering new bone over it, the thickness can be increased to allow tooth replacement that otherwise wouldn't be possible.

 Sinus Lift